We use cookies for analytics to improve your experience. Privacy Policy

 Yes.
 We advise fintech companies on CBB regulatory sandbox applications, full licensing processes, open banking compliance, and crypto-asset regulation.
 Bahrain's CBB was the first Gulf regulator to launch a fintech sandbox, and the Kingdom's progressive approach has attracted a growing cluster of digital finance companies.

-We represent clients before the Bahraini Civil Courts and in BCDR-AAA arbitration proceedings — one of the Gulf's most well-regarded arbitration institutions, established in partnership with the American Arbitration Association.
+We advise clients before the Bahraini Civil Courts and in BCDR-AAA arbitration proceedings — one of the Gulf's most well-regarded arbitration institutions, established in partnership with the American Arbitration Association.
 We also handle mediation and conciliation proceedings under BCDR-AAA rules.

 Bahrain permits 100% foreign ownership in most sectors without requiring a local partner — one of the most liberal regimes in the Gulf.
 We advise on company formation, MOIC registration, and the specific structuring considerations for foreign-owned entities, including holding companies and regional headquarters operations.